oguzzdn/ReadingIsGood/README.md

 ```bash
   http://localhost:8080
 ```
 Reading is Good’s case work includes a Dockerfile.
-To build the project, use the following command:
+To build the project, use the following command in "demo" file:

 ```bash
   docker-compose up -d --build